 Other “Types” of Dyslexia

-You may hear other terms that use the word dyslexia loosely or incorrectly.
-For example, directional dyslexia refers to trouble telling left from right.
-It’s sometimes called spatial dyslexia or geographic dyslexia.
-Most experts recognize this as a common problem for some people with dyslexia.
-But they don’t see it as a separate subtype.
+You may hear about other kinds of dyslexia that aren’t backed by research.
+For example, directional dyslexia refers to trouble telling left from right and trouble with sense of direction.
+Most experts agree this is a common problem for people with dyslexia.
+But they don’t see it as a subtype of dyslexia on its own.

-You may also hear people talk about math dyslexia.
-This is an inaccurate name for a brain-based math learning issue called dyscalculia.
-This is not a form of dyslexia, although it’s not unusual for kids to have both of these issues.
+You may also hear people talk about something called math dyslexia.
+They’re referring to a common learning difference called dyscalculia.
+Dyscalculia is not a form of dyslexia.

 Testing for Different Reading Challenges

 Researchers are still looking into what causes different types of reading challenges.
 But schools and clinics already have dyslexia tests that can help pinpoint which aspects of reading kids are struggling with.
 Watch this video to see how kids are tested for dyslexia.

 Keep in mind that having dyslexia doesn’t mean people aren’t smart.
 It means they need more support to make progress.

 Knowing which aspects of reading (like decoding or reading fluency) are challenging to a student can help schools decide how to provide the right teaching and support.
 See what helps students with dyslexia learn how to read, and explore ways to help at home.

 One highly cited study showed that around 80 percent of children with dyslexia had both phonological and surface dyslexia, while 20 percent had only one of the two.